bytefish/ElasticsearchCodeSearch/README.md

 which sends the data to be indexed to an ASP.NET Core Backend.
 The ASP.NET Core Backend then sends a Bulk Indexing Request to the Elasticsearch server.

-You'll need to adjust the Username, Password and CertificateFingerprint for your Elasticsearch instance.
+You'll need to adjust the `Username`, `Password` and `CertificateFingerprint` for your Elasticsearch instance.
+See the Elasticsearch "Getting Started" guide on how to obtain these values.

 ```json
 {